asankov/the-practice-of-programming/chapter-2/2.8-trees/README.md

 The performance depends on the structure of the tree.
 For a properly structured tree it should always perform in the same manner.
 TODO: execute a proper performance tests againts the list quicksort.

+#### Exercise 2.13.
+Devise and implement a set of tests for verifying that the tree routines are correct.

+*Answer:* The solution can be found at [`tests.c`](tests.c).
+I went with the same appoarch as in Exercise 2-10.